 This undermining of the rule of law has perhaps been best demonstrated by the flagrant violation of Covid-19 protocols by Assistant Minister of Health and Wellness, Semotho Lelatisitswe who hosted guests at a family event amid regulations suspending all public gatherings.
 Although the Chief Whip of the BDP has condemned the violation of regulations by leaders and postulated strongly for equality before the law, legal action has not been taken against Lelatisitswe.
 Whether government officials are sanctioned for misconduct is one factor used by the WJP in determining a country’s rank on Constraints on Government Powers.
 Although Botswana has scored relatively high in this factor, the reality on the ground depicts a situation under which derogation from the rule of law – under the guise of a State of Emergency – is rife.

 But it is not only the pandemic or its corollary State of Emergency within which poor governance persists and has devastating effects.
-According to the FUL Report, Khan lists poor governance as one of the factors contributing toward Botswana’s unsatisfactory social security rights framework.
-Rooted in ‘faulty institutional design,’ Botswana’s poor governance negatively impacts on the creation of effective policy, the implementation of social security programmes and the overall scheme of social security rights in the country.
-The Report makes mention of two developments related to issues influencing poor governance, both of which purport to curtail the abuse of public office by government officials.
+Poor governance is also one of the factors contributing toward Botswana’s unsatisfactory social security rights framework.
+Rooted in faulty institutional design, Botswana’s poor governance negatively impacts on the creation of effective policy, the implementation of social security programmes and the overall scheme of social security rights in the country.
+Developments in this regard include the review of the public procurement process, led by the Ministry of Finance and Economic Development; and the implementation of the Declaration of Assets Bill in 2019.
+Both developments purport to curtail the abuse of public office by government officials.